-- It allows you to actually complete a first iteration of the project.
-Sometimes, big/complicated products never actually get launched because their scope just gets bigger and bigger until the money runs out, or until the project is abandoned altogether because people adopt a different (usually cheaper and more agile) solution.
+- It allows you to actually complete the first iteration of the software development project.
+Sometimes, big/complicated products never actually get launched because their scope just gets bigger and bigger until the money runs out, or until the software project is abandoned altogether because people adopt a different (usually cheaper and more agile) solution.

 - It allows you to test the market sooner.
-This helps improve your chances of success by testing and pivoting in the market as needed before you spend all of your budget.
+This helps improve your chances of success by testing and pivoting in the target market as needed before you spend all of your budgets.

 - It provides the opportunity to get real users’ feedback early and often.
 You can use that feedback to improve your solution rather than guessing what users want and need.

 - It gives you a faster path to product/market fit.
 The sooner you get to product/market fit, the sooner you can claim success.

 - You can use it to validate your features and user interface early.
 Have you ever built a product, assumed you knew everything, and launched—only to discover that 30 percent of what you built wasn’t needed (or was just plain wrong)?

 - Let your users help drive your roadmap and priorities

 - Save time and money by building only those things your users want and will use